Class action against Loto-Quebec for the flaw in OK Poker

 By failing to provide Class members with a secure platform that respects the integrity and rules of Texas Hold’em Poker, the Class members were deceived and their consent at the time they agreed to contract with Loto-Quebec was vitiated.
 As such, they claim damages collectively pursuant to article 1407 C.C.Q (i.e. had Class members known that other players can see their two “pocket” cards they would have never contracted, or, alternatively, would have used an iPad so that all players are on an equal playing field).

 Moreover, by failing to inform all of the Class members of the serious platform flaw and by not changing all of their usernames (thereby causing the damages to be ongoing since some users have taken notes of the strategies of other users who are still identified by the same username), Loto-Quebec continues to deceive Class members and also continues to violate sections 41, 221(g) and 228 of the Consumer Protection Act.

 All persons who, between July 9, 2019 and the date of publication of the notices to members of the judgment authorizing the class action, paid any sum of money to Loto-Quebec to play Texas Hold’em Poker on the OK Poker platform.

 Remedies sought for consumers:

-This class action seeks: i) the reimbursement of the aggregate of the sums paid to play Texas Hold’em poker on the Defendants platforms up until the flaw was fixed on May 18, 2020 (inclusively), as well as punitive damages of $300 per Class member; and ii) an order forcing the Defendants to change the usernames of all Class members so that everyone is on the same playing field.
+This class action seeks the reimbursement of the aggregate of the sums paid to play Texas Hold’em poker on the Defendants platforms from July 9, 2019 until – at least – the date of publication of the notices to members of the judgment authorizing the class action.
+The class action also seeks punitive damages of $300 per Class member.
+Finally, the class action seeks an order forcing the Defendants to change the nicknames of all Class members so that everyone is on the same playing field.